kedmenecr/stalin-sort-js/README.md

 You iterate down the elemnts checking if they are in order, if they are not you elimate them.

+EG.

+*You want to sort from a certain height
+*You want to sort from a random height

 # TODO

 * write tests